devlulcas/firebird-php/README.md

 A library created to meet a work need when handling a Firebird database.

-You can clone this code to your project:
+You can clone this code:

 ```git
 	git clone https://github.com/Philipelima/Firebird-PHP.git